+- 33.2.3 "Weekday Shift Assignment" is defined as the patrol shift schedule that includes the majority of the patrol workdays occurring during the workweek of Monday through Thursday. - 33.2.4 "Weekend Shift Assignment" is defined as the patrol shift schedule that includes the majority of the patrol workdays occurring during the weekend of Saturday and Sunday.
+Typically Friday is part of the Weekend Shift Assignment, but Fridays may be included in the Weekday Shift Assignment based on the needs of the Department.

+33.3 Sign-up Limitations

-- 34.2.3.
-"Weekday Shift Assignment" is defined as the patrol shift schedule that includes the majority of the patrol workdays occurring during the workweek of Monday through Thursday. - 34.2.4.
-"Weekend Shift Assignment" is defined as the patrol shift schedule that includes the majority of the patrol workdays occurring during the weekend of Saturday and Sunday.
-Typically Friday is part of the Weekend Shift Assignment, but Fridays may be included in the Weekday Shift Assignment based on the needs of the Department. - 34.3.
-Sign-up Limitations - 34.3.1.
-For all employees except sworn employees assigned to patrol, sign-ups for extended PTO will be limited to one employee per week for each classification. - 34.3.2.
-For sworn employees assigned to patrol, sign-ups for extended PTO will be limited to one employee for each shift assignment for each classification per week, with no more than two patrol officers off for each Weekday Shift Assignment and two officers off for each Weekend Shift Assignment. - 34.3.3.
-Police officers assigned as Corporals and Police Sergeants who are assigned to the same shift or assigned to overlap any portion of an operational period, shall not take simultaneous extended PTO. - 34.3.4.
-A maximum of one Sergeant or one Corporal is allowed off for each Weekday Shift Assignment and for each Weekend Shift Assignment. - 34.3.5.
-Minimum Sign up: One (1) week.
-Week is defined as Saturday Friday.
-However, for sworn officers assigned to patrol on the Weekend Shift Assignment, extended PTO will begin on the Friday of the beginning of their shift assignment for the week chosen. - 34.3.6.
-Maximum Sign up: Two (2) weeks during Prime Time; unlimited outside Prime Time.
-However, for sworn officers assigned to patrol, the maximum sign up for each sign up opportunity is one week during Prime Time and two weeks outside of Prime Time.
+- 33.3.1 For all employees except sworn employees assigned to patrol, sign-ups for extended PTO will be limited to one employee per week for each classification. - 33.3.2 For sworn employees assigned to patrol, sign-ups for extended PTO will be limited to one employee for each shift assignment for each classification per week, with no more than two patrol officers off for each Weekday Shift Assignment and two officers off for each Weekend Shift Assignment. - 33.3.3 Police officers assigned as Corporals and Police Sergeants who are assigned to the same shift or assigned to overlap any portion of an operational period, shall not take simultaneous extended PTO. - 33.3.4 A maximum of one Sergeant or one Corporal is allowed off for each Weekday Shift Assignment and for each Weekend Shift Assignment. - 33.3.5 Minimum Sign up: One (1) week, defined as Saturday Friday, except for sworn officers assigned to patrol who are subject to the following definitions based on their shift assignment: